-There are no changes as this activity was implemented this fiscal year.
+There are no changes for FY2020.

-The benchmark for HC #7 has not been met as this activity was implemented during FY2019 and has not yet been implemented for a full year.
+The benchmark for HC #7 has not been met as this activity was implemented in FY2019 and SCCHA has not yet had the opportunity to issue all 100 vouchers.

 ACTIVITY 2017-3: LANDLORD INITIATIVE